Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 Test case for spread alias including 6 parameters.
 May handle as property bag for these parameters.

-Should not generate any model named AliasMultipleRequestParameters.
+Should not generate any model named `AliasMultipleRequestParameters`.
 Should generate an operation like below.
 Note it's also acceptable if some languages handle it as property bag.